 The reign of Ashot III is considered as “The Golden Age of Armenia” by historians so we can say that the City of Ani gained importance in this era.
 After moving the capital from Kars to Ani, King Ashot III started to make developments in the city.
 Churches, schools, hospitals, mansions and palaces built in this era in the city of Ani can still be seen in this day.

 The city of Ani was also situated in an important trade route so there were a lot of markets, taverns and factories in the city.
 Ashot III had huge walls built known as “Ashotashen” during his rule.
-The constructions he contributed in this city earned him the title of “Voghormat”, the merciful in Armenian.
+The constructions he contributed in this city earned him the title of “Voghormat”, meaning “the merciful” in Armenian.

 Things to See in the Ani Ruins

 The city of Ani gives us important clues about the medieval Armenian architecture.
 Although the city of Ani stands out with its buildings from the Bagratid Kingdom, it continued to be a trade center during the Seljuk Empire.
 For this reason, it is possible to see mosques and caravansaries inspired by the Seljuk architecture in the city of Ani.

 The Great Cathedral stands out as the most beautiful church to see in Ani ruins.
 The church was originally dedicated to the Holy Mother of God.
 The church, which started to be built in 989 during the period of King Smbat II, was completed in 1001.
 An Armenian architect named Trdat built the church.

 The main reason why the church is so famous is its architect.
 Because Trdat has been the most respected architect in the Medieval Armenian community.
 Trdat, who managed to go beyond his time with his techniques, gave life to this gothic-looking cathedral of Ani.

 2. The Church of St Gregory of Tigran Honents

 The Church of St Gregory of Tigran Honents, whose construction was completed in 1215, is the best preserved structure of Ani.
 It was built with donations by an Armenian merchant named Tigran Honents.
 The church has a very impressive decoration.